shopware/docs/guides/plugins/plugins/administration/add-custom-service.md

 BottleJS also allows us to add middleware to our services.

 This code sample is based on the example in the [BottleJS documentation](https://github.com/young-steveo/bottlejs#middlewarename-func).
-For this we need to change our previously used service, like this:
+For this we need to change our previously used service, as seen below:

 ```javascript
 class JokeService {